brysontang/ai-safety-compass/README.md

    - You believe in open access to AI technology while emphasizing the importance of alignment research and safety measures.

-3. **Cautious Gatekeeper** (No Alignment, Closed Source)
+3. **Proprietary Pragmatist** (No Alignment, Closed Source)

-   - You prefer keeping advanced AI systems closed-source and are skeptical about the need for extensive alignment research.
+   - You believe AI development should proceed with minimal alignment constraints, but prefer keeping advanced AI systems closed-source and controlled by established organizations.

 4. **Open Experimentation** (No Alignment, Open Source)
    - You favor open-source AI development and are less concerned about potential alignment risks, believing innovation should proceed with minimal constraints.